Last updated on November 30th, 2022 at 01:18 am

 Articles may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases (at no cost to you).

 Lifting weights, also known as strength training, isn’t just for body builders.
 In fact, anyone with the desire to be healthy should be strength training.

-Don’t worry, though!
-You won’t resemble the Hulk or that super huge guy at your gym who looks like he could lift a bus with one hand.
+And, don’t worry, you won’t resemble the Hulk or that super huge guy at your gym who looks like he could lift a bus with one hand.
 To attain that kind of bulk requires a very special type of training and eating plan.
 The strength training I’m talking about is very different.
-It leads, not to bulk, but to a strong, defined, lean body.
+It leads, not to bulk, but to a strong, defined, fit body.